 It has been found that miR-34a plays an important role in the p53 regulatory pathway.
-On the one hand, p53 can exert its anticancer effect by inhibiting expression of proto-oncogenes such as Bcl-2 and c-myc and cytokines such as cyclin E2, cyclin D1 and c-Met through regulating miR-34a[19].
-On the other hand, through inhibition of SIRT1 and E2F, miR-34a can also have a positive feedback regulatory effect on the activity of p53[20].
-This study confirmed the above results, that is, expression of cyclin D1, CDK4, CDK6 and Bcl-2 were downregulated after upregulation of miR-34a, which was consistent with the changes in the cell cycle and apoptosis measured by flow cytometry.
-SIRT1 expression was downregulated and positive feedback occurred with the expression of p-p53.
-Expression of the above proteins was dose dependent with the expression of p-p53.
+On the one hand, p53 can exert its anticancer effect by inhibiting expression of proto-oncogenes such as Bcl-2 and c-myc, as well as cytokines such as cyclin E2, cyclin D1 and c-Met through regulating miR-34a[19].
+On the other hand, through inhibition of SIRT1 and E2F, miR-34a can also have a positive feedback regulatory effect on p53 activity[20].
+This study confirmed the above results, namely that expression of cyclin D1, CDK4, CDK6 and Bcl-2 was downregulated after upregulation of miR-34a, which was consistent with the changes in cell cycle and apoptosis measured by flow cytometry.
+SIRT1 expression was downregulated, and positive feedback occurred with the expression of p-p53.
+Expression of the above proteins was dose-dependent with the expression of p-p53.

 The positive feedback regulation network formed between p53 and miR-34a plays an important role in inhibiting the occurrence, development and deterioration of tumors.
 In many tumors, miR-34a is inactivated by methylation of CpG islands, and inactivation of miR-34a results in resistance of tumors to chemotherapeutic drugs that exert antitumor effects through p53[21].
 Based on this, this study introduced p53-dependent DNA-damaging chemotherapeutic agents.

 As an anthracycline antineoplastic drug, doxorubicin is also a p53-dependent DNA-damaging chemotherapeutic drug widely used in the treatment of hematological and solid tumors[22].
 Doxorubicin is a topoisomerase II inhibitor, which inhibits DNA topoisomerase II and terminates DNA transcription by intercalating between base pairs of DNA double helical structures[23], causing DNA damage.
-DNA damage can activate p53, which leads to cell cycle arrest, apoptosis and cell senescence, and ultimately play an antitumor role.
+DNA damage can activate p53, which leads to cell cycle arrest, apoptosis and cell senescence, which all ultimately play antitumor roles.
 The clinical application of doxorubicin is extensive, but chemotherapy resistance is one of the problems in clinical cancer treatment.
-In this study, we used lentiviral vector to upregulate the expression of miR-34a and observe the effect of miR-34a expression on resistance to doxorubicin.
+In this study, we used a lentiviral vector approach to upregulate the expression of miR-34a and observe the effect of miR-34a expression on resistance to doxorubicin.
 Overexpression of miR-34a reduced the malignant biological behavior of HepG2 cells, which manifested in a decrease of cell viability, increase of G1 phase cell arrest and increase of apoptosis. miR-34a overexpression combined with doxorubicin can inhibit the growth of HepG2 cells more significantly.
-Western blotting showed that expression of cyclin D1, CDK4, CDK6 and Bcl-2 was downregulated by overexpression of miR-34a.
-The changes in these proteins were consistent with the changes in the cell cycle and apoptosis measured by flow cytometry.
-High expression of miR-34a can also cause downregulation of SIRT1 expression and form positive feedback with expression of p-p53.
+Western blotting showed that expression of cyclin D1, CDK4, CDK6 and Bcl-2 was downregulated by miR-34a overexpression.
+The changes in these proteins were consistent with the changes in cell cycle and apoptosis measured by flow cytometry.
+High expression of miR-34a can also cause downregulation of SIRT1 expression and form positive feedback with p-p53 expression.
 More importantly, we found that overexpression of miR-34a can cause significant downregulation of MDR1/P-gp and AXL proteins, which are considered to be the most important proteins associated with chemotherapy resistance.